tensorpack/tensorpack/docs/tutorial/dataflow.md

 1. It's easy: write everything in pure Python, and reuse existing utilities.
 	 On the contrary, writing data loaders in TF operators is usually painful, and performance is hard to tune.
 2. It's fast: see [Efficient DataFlow](efficient-dataflow.html)
-	on how to build a fast DataFlow with parallel prefetching.
+	on how to build a fast DataFlow with parallelism.
 	If you're using DataFlow with tensorpack, also see [Input Pipeline tutorial](input-source.html) on how tensorpack further accelerates data loading in the graph.